operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-helm-chart-installation.md

 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-you should see the following output:
+You should see the following output:

 ```
 "bitnami" has been added to your repositories